 Likely due to the stereotypes around cannabis smokers, many people wonder whether trying CBD to help with shuteye will make them tired as an unwanted set of side effects, or if using it is dangerous when driving or operating heavy machinery.

 After all, is there any point taking a supplement to help you fall asleep if you’re going to wake up groggy and lethargic the next day regardless?

 Unlike prescribed sleeping tablets such as Promethazine, however, this is usually nothing to worry about.

-Since CBD works via interacting with the endocannabinoid system to promote a feeling of relaxation as opposed to being a strong sedative or opiate, studies suggest it is unlikely to make you feel drowsy in the day (or the following morning) as long as you take the right dose of CBD.
+Since CBD works via interacting with the endocannabinoid system to promote a feeling of relaxation as opposed to being a strong sedative or opiate, studies suggest it is unlikely to make you feel drowsy in the day (or the following morning) as long as you find your sweet spot for CBD dosage.

 Using oil isn’t the only way to consume cannabidiol.
 Although absorption and onset rates differ significantly depending on the administration route.
 For example, edibles like CBD gel caps take at-least 45 and potentially up to 90 minutes to absorb.

 Due to this fact, some methods have quicker access to the bloodstream than others, with vaping being one of the most ‘efficient’ and fastest way to use CBD; certainly more rapid than an oil.

 If you are not a fan of vaping, it may be best to buy CBD oil instead.
 Although, it’s important to note that research suggests CBD is more effective when it is a broad or full spectrum plant profile; meaning it contains other beneficial ingredients beyond CBD which are also found in hemp.